architbharani/architbharani/README.md

 This is the Electricity Data Final Project.
 Here are the steps to run the code:
-Load LSTM.pth,LSTM.py in the environment
+Load LSTM.pth,LSTM.py and '15-17(2).xlsx' in the environment

 LSTM.pth is the pretrained model,to use directly,You can see the weights and biases by

 ```python